 EPA registered products: Federal law requires that all EPA-registered products must be used according to the instructions on the manufacturer's label.
-Look for the U.S. Environmental Protection Agency (EPA) registration number label product as sanitizer on the of any to be used а or disinfectant.
+Look for the U.S. Environmental Protection Agency (EPA) registration number on the label of any product to be used as a sanitizer or disinfectant. http://epa.gov/dfe/pubs/projects/formulat/label.htm